Wimbledon 2026 pages

 At this Stage

 The second seed against a first-strike specialist with nothing to lose.
 Alexander Zverev has done his job without drama — Blockx in four, then Royer and Marcos Giron in straight sets, the last behind 17 aces to Giron's one, never once letting the door creep open.
 Jiří Lehečka, the 13th seed, has been just as efficient in a smaller key: Popyrin, Molčan, and Jaume Munar all beaten with the same front-foot tennis, 16 aces and 52 winners forcing the issue against Munar.
 Lehečka's whole game is to take time away and end points early, which is the one style that can rush a rhythm player like Zverev.
-The winner reaches a quarter-final against Taylor Fritz or Alexander Bublik; the seeding says Zverev, the matchup says Lehečka gets a look if his serve travels.
+Held over when Tuesday's card was handed to the quarter-finals, the tie now resumes later in the week for the right to face Taylor Fritz — already through from the bottom quarter — in the last eight; the seeding says Zverev, the matchup says Lehečka gets a look if his serve travels.

 Round of 32